You can translate the content of this page by selecting a language in the box below:

 • narrow roads limit ability to provide enough space for all

-• major construction projects are exacerbating current issues with truck movements increasing on suburban roads
+• major construction projects are worsening current issues

 • the rail system is struggling to meet demand and tram and bus networks are slow, often over-crowded, and not well-connected